ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.CollectionModel.md

 public var videoCount: Swift.Int64?
 ```

-The number of videos that the collection contains
+The number of videos in the collection.

 - Remark: Generated from `#/components/schemas/CollectionModel/videoCount`.